duckduckgo/zeroclickinfo-spice/CONTRIBUTING.md

 * Before making and changes, refer to the **ZeroClickInfo Plugin [Guidelines](#)** to assure your changes are made in the correct fashion
 * Make sure your commits are of a reasonable size.
 They shouldn't be too big (or too small)
-* Make sure your commit messages effectively explain what changes have been made, and please identify which plugin or file has been affected:
+* Make sure your commit messages effectively explain what changes have been made, and please identify which plugin or file has been modified:

     ```
     AlternativeTo - removed CSS file, fixed <li> height in Spice.render()